sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 that ML models lack some visual property like configural sensitivity or that our dataset is too different from the set of 16 simple stimulus objects used in Pereira et al. (2010).

-This works presents several limitations.
+This study presents several limitations.
 First, the experimental protocol do not perfectly follow neither developmental experiments (often based on language), nor machine learning protocols (often based on vision-language models or supervised labels).
 We chose not to rely on language to test a broad set of models beyond vision-language